PEA: benefits, dosage, contraindications

 Fibromyalgia ✪✪✪✪✪

-Retrospective and prospective observational studies conducted on fibromyalgia patients taking duloxetine and pregabalin (two medications used to treat various pain-related conditions and neurological disorders) show that taking 600 to 1200 mg of micronized or ultramicronized PEA per day for 3 months reduces pain and tender points compared to duloxetine and pregabalin alone.
+Retrospective and prospective observational studies conducted in patients with fibromyalgia who are taking duloxetine and pregabalin (two drugs used to treat various pain-related conditions and nerve disorders) show that taking 600 to 1200 mg of micronized or ultramicronized PEA per day for 3 months reduces pain and tender points compared with duloxetine and pregabalin alone.

 Posologie

-Preliminary clinical research conducted on patients with moderately severe carpal tunnel syndrome shows that daily intake of 600 or 1200 mg of PEA in divided doses for 30 days reduces or delays discomfort compared to no treatment.
-The validity of these results is limited by the absence of an adequate comparison group.
-Another small preliminary clinical trial in patients with moderate to severe carpal tunnel syndrome shows that daily intake of 1200 mg of ultramicronized PEA before carpal tunnel surgery improves sleep disturbances and pain compared to the control group.
-Two doses of 600 mg of the product were used daily for 10 days, followed by one dose of 600 mg per day for 50 days.
+Preliminary clinical research conducted in patients with moderate carpal tunnel syndrome shows that daily intake of 600 or 1200 mg of PEA in divided doses for 30 days reduces or delays discomfort compared with no treatment.
+The validity of these results is limited by the lack of an adequate comparison group.
+Another small preliminary clinical trial in patients with moderate to severe carpal tunnel syndrome shows that daily intake of 1200 mg of ultramicronized PEA before carpal tunnel surgery improves sleep disturbances and pain compared with the control group.
+Two 600 mg doses of the product were used daily for 10 days, then a 600 mg dose per day for 50 days.

 Posologie